-The city of Lyon is known, the world over, as the beating heart of the French gastronomic landscape.
+The city of Lyon in France is known, the world over, as the beating heart of the French gastronomic landscape.
 Lyonnaise cuisine has elevated the southeastern French city onto the global stage, along with its fantastic architecture, rich history, and culture.

 As the third-largest city in all of France, Lyon is made up of numerous arrondissements.
 Each of these neighborhoods has its own characteristics and appeals, so choosing where to live in Lyon can be a tough decision to make.

 Throughout this neighborhood guide, we’ll break down the best neighborhoods to live in in Lyon and what each of them offers to its residents.
-This will include some of the most famous regions, known globally by tourists, and others that are hidden gems just waiting to be found.
+This will include some of the most famous areas, known globally by tourists, and others that are hidden gems just waiting to be found.
 Read on to see what each of Lyon’s districts and neighborhoods provides in the way of culture, affordability, nightlife, employment, and so much more.

 1. Vieux Lyon

 Best for: Living in the famous UNESCO Old Town and surrounded by charming and preserved architecture.

 Vieux Lyon, known in English as Old Lyon, is the oldest part of the city and also one of France’s premier cultural sites.
 Located on the western banks of the River Saône, the neighborhood of Vieux Lyon is made up of many square miles of Renaissance architecture.
 So much so, that Vieux Lyon has been recognized as a UNESCO World Heritage Site.